-3.2 The EDNO shall provide a report to the DNO Party, on or before the 15th day of each month, based on the amounts invoiced to Supplier/DG Parties by the EDNO pursuant to Clause 21 in respect of its Connectees, including all relevant data not previously reported to the DNO Party (and any adjustments to data previously reported).
+3.2 The EDNO shall provide a report to the DNO Party, on or before the 15th day of each month, based on the amounts invoiced to Supplier/CVA Registrants by the EDNO pursuant to Clause 21 in respect of its Connectees, including all relevant data not previously reported to the DNO Party (and any adjustments to data previously reported).

 Amend Paragraph 3.2 of Schedule 21 as follows:

-3.2 The Secondary NDNO shall provide a report, in the same data format as that referred to in paragraph 3.3 of Schedule 19, to each Primary NDNO, on or before the 15th day of each month, based on the amounts invoiced to Supplier/DG Parties by the Secondary NDNO pursuant to Clause 21 in respect of its Connectees on the Secondary NDNO’s Distribution System that are connected (either directly or indirectly via another NDNO’s Distribution System) to the Primary NDNO’s Distribution System, including all relevant data not previously reported to the Primary NDNO (and any adjustments to data previously reported).
+3.2 The Secondary NDNO shall provide a report, in the same data format as that referred to in paragraph 3.3 of Schedule 19, to each Primary NDNO, on or before the 15th day of each month, based on the amounts invoiced to Supplier/CVA Registrants by the Secondary NDNO pursuant to Clause 21 in respect of its Connectees on the Secondary NDNO’s Distribution System that are connected (either directly or indirectly via another NDNO’s Distribution System) to the Primary NDNO’s Distribution System, including all relevant data not previously reported to the Primary NDNO (and any adjustments to data previously reported).

 Gowling WLG (UK) LLP